 Overall, forecasting the 7 February 2021 Chamoli rock-ice avalanche prior to its occurrence from remotely sensed datasets would have been very challenging, and certainly not routine work using well-established methods.
-Current image resolution, characteristics, and processing algorithms result in noise levels on a similar order to the signal itself.
-Only the joint interpretation of feature tracking results, DEM differences, and satellite images reveals clear precursory signs of slope instability.
+Current image resolution, characteristics, and processing algorithms result in noise levels on a similar order to the signal itself - although joint interpretation of feature tracking results, DEM differences, and satellite images does reveal clear precursory signs of slope instability.
 In addition, none of the data in this study are able to adequately forecast the timing of collapse.
-As such, current archives of satellite images do not currently appear to be practical for forecasting individual events.
+As such, current archives

+380 of satellite images do not currently appear to be practical for forecasting individual events.
 At the same time, this should not prevent remote monitoring of hazardous zones, particularly when adjacent to vulnerable areas.
 Every slope failure will exhibit a different range of pre-collapse signals, and new instabilities might be recognized in some cases.
-Even though the forecasting of individual events remains a challenge, these data have value for identifying zones of highest risk for in-situ monitoring or the installation of early-warning systems (Cook et al., 2021).
+Even though the forecasting of individual events remains a challenge, these data have value for identifying zones of highest risk for in-situ monitoring or 385 the installation of early-warning systems (Cook et al., 2021).

-Feature-tracking, DEM difference, and InSAR datasets can be processed and analyzed on a regional or even global scale - and in many cases pre-processed datasets are already available online (e.g. Morin et al., 2016; Gardner et al., 2018; Crosetto et al., 2020; Dai et al., 2020a; Provost et al., 2022).
+Feature-tracking, DEM difference, and InSAR datasets can be processed and analyzed on a regional or even global scale - and in many cases pre-processed datasets are already available online (e.g. Morin et al., 2016; Gardner et al., 2018).
 While these pre-processed datasets are not generally produced for slope stability monitoring, they can be used to improve hazard maps and reduce landslide related damage.
 Future advances in Earth observation satellite capabilities and processing algorithms will improve the quality of such products.